Harry Nicolaides

 Harry Nicolaides (born 1967 or 1968) is an Australian writer of Greek-Cypriot origin who was imprisoned in Thailand under the Thai lèse majesté law, for a passage in a 2005 novel that was alleged to have defamed the Thai monarchy.
-On 19 January 2009 he was sentenced to three years in prison.
-He was provisionally pardoned on 21 February, after having spent six months in a Thai prison.
+On 19 January 2009, he was sentenced to three years in prison and was provisionally pardoned on 21 February, after having spent six months in a Thai prison.

 In 2002, Nicolaides had published Concierge Confidential, a collection of fictional short stories based on his experience of having worked for seven years as a concierge at Melbourne's Rydges Hotel.
 He lived in Thailand from 2003 to 2005, working as a teacher in the northern Thai city Chiang Rai.
 Nicolaides later also lived and worked in Saudi Arabia, and wrote an article about the country as he perceived it, for the New Statesman.

-The lèse majesté law
+Imprisonment, trial, sentence

+On 31 August 2008, Nicolaides was arrested at Suvarnabhumi Airport while preparing to board a plane to Australia, apparently unaware of a March arrest warrant.
 The Thai law, section 112, reads: "Whoever defames, insults or threatens the King, the Queen, the Heir-apparent or the Regent, shall be punished with imprisonment of three to fifteen years."

-Imprisonment, trial, sentence

-Nicolaides was arrested at Suvarnabhumi Airport on 31 August 2008 while preparing to board a plane to Australia, apparently unaware of a March arrest warrant.

-Wearing shackles and handcuffs on 19 January 2009, the day of the trial, Nicolaides told reporters that he would like to apologise and that he had "unqualified respect for the king of Thailand" and had not intended to insult him.
+On 19 January 2009, while wearing shackles and handcuffs, the day of the trial, Nicolaides told reporters that he would like to apologize and that he had "unqualified respect for the king of Thailand" and had not intended to insult him.
 He added "I was aware there were obscure laws (about the monarchy) but I didn't think they would apply to me."

-He pleaded guilty and due to this confession a six-year prison sentence was reduced to three years, the minimum sentence under the law.
+Nicolaides pleaded guilty and due to this confession a six-year prison sentence was reduced to three years, the minimum sentence under the law.

-He later described the harsh conditions in the Bangkok Remand Prison, relating that he had met the suspected Russian arms dealer Viktor Bout and the Canadian child molester Christopher Neil there.
+Nicolaides later described the harsh conditions in the Bangkok Remand Prison, relating that he had met the suspected Russian arms dealer Viktor Bout and the Canadian child molester Christopher Neil while incarcerated.